 If your facial muscles are affected by PLS, speech therapy might help with communication and swallowing.

 If you experience difficulty with chewing and swallowing that make eating difficult, a nutritionist can offer diet tips, nutritional supplements or special feeding methods to help maintain your body weight.

 As PLS progresses, physical or occupational therapists may evaluate you periodically to determine whether you need assistive devices, such as a brace, cane, walker or wheelchair.
 Assistive technology devices may help with communication.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Periods of feeling down about having primary lateral sclerosis are expected and normal.
 Dealing with the reality of an incurable, progressive disease can be challenging.
 To cope with the disease and its effects, consider these tips:

 - Get professional help if you need it.
 When faced with a chronic illness, it's not unusual to become overwhelmed at times.
-Seek out professional counseling for another perspective, or if you're struggling with depression and need advice on treatment.
+Seek professional counseling for another perspective or if you have depression and need advice on treatment.

 - Know and use resources available to you.
 If you reach a point where your disease is restricting your activities significantly, ask your doctor about devices designed to help you stay independent.
 In addition, there are social services available to people with disabilities of all kinds.
 Try to learn all you can about the resources available to you.
 Sometimes relying on your community for help can strengthen ties in new ways.